What is a Business Plan?

 19. To Understand and Forecast Your Company’s Staffing Needs

 After completing your business plan, you will not be surprised when you are suddenly short-handed.
 Rather, your business plan provides a roadmap for your staffing needs, and thus helps to ensure smoother expansion.
-Importantly your plan can not only help you understand your staffing needs, but ensure your timing is right as it takes time to recruit and train great employees.
+Importantly your plan can not only help you understand your staffing needs, but ensure your timing is right as it is time consuming to recruit and train great employees.

 20. To Uncover New Opportunities